December 02, 2014

-Before we can determine which of these technologies is more suited to your needs, lets look at how each functions and the type of environment they are usually found in.
+Before we can determine which of these technologies is more suited to your needs, let's look at how each function and the type of environment they are usually found in.

 Nearly everyone in modern society is familiar with laser scanners.
 You see them at the check out stand at grocery stores and other storefronts.
 They can also be found in warehouses and just about anywhere you need to track inventory or assets, including airports, hospitals, and so forth.

 With the advent of laser technology on a consumer level, laser scanners, which were invented during the 1970s, has had plenty of time to evolve and become more accurate.
 This "evolution" has also led to lower pricing, and, as such, laser scanners tend to be a cheap alternative for inventory control specialists and proprietors alike.
 They excel at long distance decoding and 1D scanning/decoding, are motion tolerant (you can use them even with shaky hands or in a bumpy environment), and even serve in practical applications like self-checkout kiosks in stores.

 The alternative to laser scanners (at least one of them--let's not forget the much-vaunted RFID scanners), is the image-based or digital imager scanner.
 The majority of consumers who come into contact with this type of scanner will see them used for ordering or tracking inventory or in a shipping capacity (think UPS or FedEx).
 From an industry perspective, they are suited to tracking, logistics, shipping, inventory, and even transportation purposes.